yarocruz/100-days-of-code/log.md

 **Thoughts:** Didn't have anything planned today, so I just watched some short vids on Treehouse.
 They were mostly practice exercises.
 Did a 9 min one on Template literals.
 I have a really good grasp on this.
 Goodbye string concatenation, hello Template Literals with String Interpolation.
 It's beautiful.
 I also watched one on Closures.
 This was a longer one, clocking a bit over the 20 min mark.
 This is an important concept in JS, and probably why we now have three ways to assing variables.
 I did end up writing one of the dumbest app in the universe tho because I just wanted to write a few lines.

 **Link to works:** [DOMB Manipulation](https://codepen.io/JayCruz/pen/bmPEaG)

+### Day 57: Oct 31, 2018

+**Today's Progress**: Practiced Fundamentals

+**Thoughts:** Another day of short workshop videos on Treehouse.
+I went through a couple of them.
+One was on conditionals.
+The basic if/else, the switch with case and breaks, and the ternary one, one of my favorites.
+It also explained how to use operands like && and || to do quick evaluations, or "short circuit" them.
+The other video I saw was on strict mode, and what the "use strict"; is all about.
+I'm using this from now on.

+**Link to works:** No links today.